Skip to main content

 Profile Booking Is Now Available

-Your clients can now book classes for themselves or for a linked friend/family/dependent profile from the same account.
+Your clients can now book classes for themselves or for a linked friend, family member, or dependent profile — all from the same account.
+This makes it easy for parents, partners, or carers to manage bookings for the people they’re responsible for.

 What this means for your studio